How Did I Reduce Waste Through Zero Waste Living?

 Greywater is the wastewater from everyday activities like doing laundry, washing dishes, or showering.
 It’s not contaminated with harmful chemicals or pathogens, making it safe to reuse for non-potable purposes, such as watering your plants.

-If you’re using eco-friendly laundry products, like the Tangie Laundry Concentrate Bar, you can repurpose your laundry greywater to keep your garden hydrated.
+If you’re using eco-friendly laundry products, like the Tangie Laundry Bar, you can repurpose your laundry greywater to keep your garden hydrated.
 Greywater recycling systems can be as simple or as complex as you want, from collecting water in buckets to installing a more advanced filtering system

 The environmental benefits are substantial: